EOSC-synergy/SQAaaS/README.md

 ### APIs deployment

-As simple as using the `kustomization.yaml` file to orchestrate the SQAaaS components in a Kubernetes cluster.
+As simple as using the `kustomization.yaml` file to orchestrate the SQAaaS API server in a Kubernetes cluster.
 Hence, from the root path of the repository, run:

 ```
 kubectl apply -k k8s
 ```

-#### File dependencies
+#### Prerequisites
-The former `kustomization.yaml` file is expecting a set of data, i.e. secret tokens and the main configuration file, in order to successfully perform the deployment.
+The former `kustomization.yaml` file is expecting a set of data, i.e. secret tokens and the main configuration file, in order to perform the deployment with success.

-**The paths are relative to the root path of the repository**.
+*Note: the paths are relative to the root path of the repository*

 ##### Secret tokens
 SQAaaS API leverages GitHub and Jenkins APIs, and accordingly, we will need